Report Summary

 Inflation

-Take out a free 30 day trial subscription to read the full report >
+Take out a free 30-day trial subscription to read the full report >

 Source: ONS, Retail Economics analysis